Distracted driving: Facts, stats and scare tactics

-According to the National Highway Traffic Safety Administration, in both 2014 and 2015 a terrifying 10% of all crash fatalities were tied back to distracted driving.
-That is more than 6,000 people killed from distracted driving alone in just 2 years.
-Let's put that in simpler terms.
-For every ten people who die in a car accident, one of them died because of distracted driving.
+According to the National Highway Traffic Safety Administration, in both 2014 and 2015 a terrifying 10% of all crash fatalities were tied back to distracted driving.1 That's more than 6,000 people killed from distracted driving alone in just two years.
+Simply put — for every ten people who die in a car accident, one of them died because of distracted driving.

-Simply put, distracted driving is any visual, manual, or cognitive distraction that takes your attention away from the road.
-A common association is texting while driving because it distracts you via all three methods.
-When you text, your hands are on the keys, your eyes are on the screen, and your mind is on the message.
-However, keep in mind that other common distractions include talking on a phone, eating in the car, talking to another passenger, singing along to music, playing with your GPS, and more.
+Distracted driving is any visual, manual, or cognitive distraction that takes your attention away from the road.2 A common association is texting while driving because it distracts you via all three methods.
+When you text, your hands are on the keys, your eyes are on the screen and your mind is on the message.
+Other common distractions include: talking on a phone, eating in the car, talking to another passenger, singing along to music, playing with your GPS and more.

-The Centers for Disease Control and Prevention (CDC) list drivers under the age of 20 as having the highest proportion of distraction-related fatal crashes, but just because you are over the age of 20 doesn't mean you are safe from a distracted driving incident.
-Being older doesn't magically make your mind more accustomed to distraction.
+The Centers for Disease Control and Prevention (CDC) list drivers under the age of 20 as having the highest proportion of distraction-related fatal crashes3, but just because you are over the age of 20 doesn't mean you're safe from a distracted driving incident.

 Adults affect the insurance industry just as much as teens do, especially in the commercial industry where teens are still an outlier.
 In addition to personal auto insurance, adults affect both business auto insurance and workers compensation.
 When an adult gets into a motor vehicle crash their company's workers compensation might take over some coverage costs when the accident occurs on-the-job.
 This even includes when the person is using a personal vehicle, but when the vehicle is owned by the company, they also take a hit against their auto liability for repairs to the vehicle.
 Demonstrating the fact that adult drivers are also to blame for rising rates within the insurance industry.

-Now here is something scary, according to the National Safety Council®, car crashes are the number one cause of workplace deaths.
-To help curb this risk, the Federal Motor Carrier Safety Administration (FMCSA) recorded trends in crashes involving mobile phones and issued new rules in 2012 to fine and penalize Commercial Motor Vehicle (CMV) drivers for distracted driving.
+Here's something scary — according to the National Safety Council, car crashes are the number one cause of workplace deaths.5 To help curb this risk, the Federal Motor Carrier Safety Administration (FMCSA) recorded trends in crashes involving mobile phones and issued new rules in 2012 to fine and penalize Commercial Motor Vehicle (CMV) drivers for distracted driving.6

 Some ways to help prevent distracted driving with the use of cellphones are disabling apps, the simple action of putting it behind your seat, silencing the phone, or even turning it off.
 For commercial companies, there are a number of disabling apps and telematics devices to assist with controls on cellphone usage.